SixLabors/docs/articles/fonts/checkglyphcoverage.md

 # Check Glyph Coverage Before Choosing Fallbacks

 Before you wire up fallback families, it helps to know what your primary font can already cover.
-This recipe shows a quick way to probe individual scalar values or scan a string so you can make fallback decisions based on actual glyph coverage instead of guesswork.
+This recipe shows a quick way to probe individual scalar values with [`Font.TryGetGlyphs(...)`](xref:SixLabors.Fonts.Font.TryGetGlyphs*) or scan a string so you can make fallback decisions based on actual glyph coverage instead of guesswork.

 ### Check individual code points